On Stein's Identity and Near-Optimal Estimation in High-dimensional Index Models: Introduction

 \subsection{Contributions}

-As we saw before, there are several subtleties based on the interplay between the assumptions made on $X$ and $f$ when dealing with estimation in SIM and MIM.
+As discussed before, there are several subtleties based on the interplay between the assumptions made on $X$ and $f$ when dealing with estimation in SIM and MIM.
 Thus an interesting question is, whether it is possible to estimate the linear components in SIMs and MIMs with milder assumptions on both $X$ and $f$ in the high-dimensional setting.
 In this work, we provide a partial answer to this question.
 We construct estimators that work for a wide class of link functions, including the phase retrieval link function, and for a large family of distributions of $X$, which is assumed to be known \emph{a priori}.
 We particularly focus on the case when $X$ follows a non-Gaussian distribution that need not be elliptically symmetric or sub-Gaussian, thus making our method applicable to several situations not possible before.
 Our estimators are based on Stein's identity for non-Gaussian distributions, which utilizes the score function.
 Estimating with the score function is challenging due to their heavy tails.
 In order to illustrate that, consider the univariate histograms provided in Figure-\ref{fig:gammascore}.
 The dark shaded, more concentrated one corresponds to the histogram of $10000$ samples from Gamma distribution with shape and scale parameters set to $5$ and $0.2$ respectively.
 The transparent histogram corresponds to the distribution of the score function of the same Gamma distribution.
 Note that even when the actual Gamma distribution is well concentrated, the distribution is the corresponding score function is well-spread and heavy-tailed.
 In the high dimensional setting, in order to estimate with the score functions, we require certain vectors or matrices based on the score functions to be well-concentrated in appropriate norms.
 In order to achieve that, we construct robust estimators via careful truncation arguments to balance the bias (due to thresholding)-variance (of the estimator) tradeoff and achieve the required concentration.
+In summary, our contribution are as follows: \begin{itemize} \item We construct estimators for the parametric component of a sparse SIM and MIM for a class of unknown link function under the assumption that the covariate distribution is non-Gaussian but known a priori.
+Our results are applicable for the case of vector, matrix or tensor valued covariates with appropriately defined structures to facilitate high-dimensional estimation. \item We establish near-optimal statistical rates for our estimators.
+Our results complement the existing ones in the literature and hold in several case not possible before. \item We provide alternative justifications based on the Stein's identity for the estimator used in~\cite{plan2015generalized} for sparse SIM and the initializer used in~\cite{candes2015phasewf} for phase retrieval. \item As a consequence of our results for SIM and MIM, we also obtain a near-optimal estimator for sparse PCA with heavy-tailed data in the moderate sample size regime. \item We provide numerical simulations that confirm our theoretical results. \end{itemize}